blakjakau/dev.jakbox.code/FAQ.md

 ## Why another code editor?

 I like really web technologies and treating the browser as the platform, rather than reliance on the OS as the platform.
-I think that we can do just about anything in the browser (setting aside the question of whether or not we SHOULD...).
+I think that we can do just about anything in the browser (setting aside the question of whether or not we SHOULD ;) ).

 To that end, I started a little passion project to build a functioning, modestly featured code editor as an installable web application (PWA/Progressive Web App).